notofonts/noto-docs/src/miniarticles/NotoSerifGrantha.md

 # Noto Serif Grantha

-Noto Serif Grantha is a serif design for texts in the Grantha script.
+Noto Serif Grantha is a modulated (“serif”) design for texts in the Grantha script.

 Noto Serif Grantha contains 479 glyphs, 24 OpenType features, and supports 121 characters from 3 Unicode blocks: Grantha, Vedic Extensions, Devanagari.